Get results. Guaranteed.

 Kacey: Nashville LSAT course instructor

-...for cultural evolution and the development of any society, as seen throughout history.
+...am a graduate student at Georgia Tech and have a passion for learning and education.
+I believe education to be a fundamental necessity for cultural evolution and the development of any society, as seen throughout history.
 My strengths lie in science and engineering, having an undergraduate background in both.
 I currently combine these fields in industrial design, where I am seeking a framework for customized design for the individual.
-In my free time, I travel and play with my dog, Sebastian.
-He is my world.
-I am an Atlanta native and lucky to have the majority of my...
+In my free time, I travel...

 Education & Certification

 ...role of detective as I attempted to uncover skill deficits that made their learning difficult.
 I began my teaching career fresh out of college as an English teacher in a high school in McMinnville, Tennessee.
 I loved teaching what I loved so much--reading and writing--but I was concerned that so many of my students lacked basic reading and writing skills.
 I left that teaching job to go to graduate school and earn my master's degree...